osarinmwian/stanbicibtcReduceApkSize/README.md

 ```

 That way if the folder structure changes or the components folder is moved elsewhere, you only need to update the paths in both [babel config](./babel.config.js "babel") and [tsconfig](./tsconfig.json "tsconfig") for the second example.
 But for the first example you'd have to go into every file where `bar` is imported to update it.

+## Commit Message Convention

+Your commit message should follow the conventional commits standard, you can check the [github](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional "conventional commits") for more info or rules and conventions for your commits.

 ## Documentation and Comments